-If you continue to boil for 30 minutes (but not a minute longer!) while stirring continuously, the solution goes from colorless to yellow to milky grey (see above).
+If you continue to boil for 30 minutes (but not a minute longer) while stirring continuously, the solution goes from colorless to yellow to milky grey.
 It may look unappetizing, but it is a good sign: it means that a fine suspension of minuscule particles of silver are created.
 We call them nanoparticles, meaning you will have to line up 1,000 of these little handy silver beads to span the diameter of only one of your hairs.

 Now what would we use this solution to accomplish?
-Well, when you love something, or someone, you just want to know everything about the object of your passion.
+Well, when you love something, or someone, you just want to know everything about it.
 Think about how often we check on our Facebook friends or tend to Instagram.
-So here at the Art Institute when we look at a painting, we dig deeply into it.
-There’s no small detail that is unimportant.
-Which is where our mysterious solution comes in. . .
+Here at the Art Institute when we look at a painting, we dig deeply into it.
+There’s no small detail that is unimportant—which is where our mysterious solution comes in.

-These insects and plants make such beautiful reds and pinks and, like truffle oil in the kitchen, a little goes a long way so you need very little material to make a beautiful, strong, color.
+These insects and plants make such beautiful reds and pinks and, like truffle oil in the kitchen, a little goes a long way so you need very little material to make a beautiful, strong color.
 But what is a beauty for the artist can be a maddening mystery for the scientist.
-The colors are so strong, yet so elusive when you try to figure out where they are coming from.
+The colors are so strong, yet so elusive when you try to figure out where they come from.

-Enter nanotechnology and the boiling glass-beaker we talked about before.
-Add just one drop of that grayish solution on one of the very small and precious samples our conservators take of the original paint, shine some laser light on the combo and the magic happens; we have nailed our suspect.
+Enter nanotechnology and the boiling glass beaker we talked about before.
+Add just one drop of that grayish solution on one of the very small and precious samples our conservators take of the original paint, shine a laser on the combination, and the magic happens; we have nailed our suspect.